-- It is a nice idea to use a radio band decoder, like this one from RemoteQTH.com or any other with a relay output, to turn ON a required High Power BPF cooling fan.
+- It is a nice idea to use a radio band decoder, like this one from RemoteQTH.com or any other with a relay output, to turn ON a required High Power BPF cooling fan when a particular band chosen.
 This approach will decrease a fan noise and will allow all cooling fans last longer.
 With SO2R setup only two BPF’s cooling fans will be running simultaneously.

 All ideas below is about how to achieve a higher band isolation if required.

 The first approach when amplifier connected to 2×6 switch and BPFs connected to the triplexer: